 - allergic reactions to the drug

-It is also worth noting that the FDA have given trazodone a black box warning.
-This is the most severe warning the FDA can issue for a drug, regarding the risk for depression and suicidal behaviors.
+It is also worth noting that the FDA has given trazodone a boxed warning regarding the risk of depression and suicidal behavior.
+A boxed warning is the most severe warning the FDA can issue for a drug.

 - Stay with the person until professional help arrives.

-- starting dose 150 milligrams (mg) divided into 2 doses daily
+- Starting dose is 150 milligrams (mg) divided into 2 doses daily.

-- may increase by 50 mg per day every 3–4 days
+- Dose may increase by 50 mg per day every 3–4 days.

-- maximum dose 400 mg per day in divided daily dose
+- The maximum dose is 400 mg per day in divided daily doses.

 A person should take tablets or pills whole or cut in half.
 They should also take trazodone with a light meal or snack.

-If a person is going to discontinue using trazodone, they should gradually reduce their dosage.
-They should follow their doctor’s recommendation of how to wean themselves off the medication.
+If a person is going to discontinue taking trazodone, they should follow their doctor’s recommendations on how to gradually reduce their dosage as they wean themselves off the medication.

-Since the FDA has not approved trazodone for treating sleep disorders, there is no official guidance from the manufacturer or the FDA on dosage trazodone for these conditions.
+Since the FDA has not approved trazodone for treating sleep disorders, there is no official guidance from the manufacturer or the FDA on trazodone dosages for these conditions.

 Certain supplements that affect serotonin levels may increase the chances that a person will develop serotonin syndrome.

-Potential drug interactions with trazodone that the FDA list includes:
+Potential drug interactions with trazodone that the FDA lists include:

-A person should talk to their doctor about all supplements and medications they are taking prior to starting trazodone.
+It is important that a person talks with their doctor about all supplements and medications they are taking prior to starting trazodone.

-The original use of trazodone was to treat depression.
-However, in addition to treating sleep disorders, doctors have also used trazodone to treat conditions such as unipolar depression or anxiety disorders.
+Trazodone was initially only prescribed to treat depression.
+However, doctors now also prescribe trazodone to treat sleep disorders and other mental health conditions such as anxiety disorders.

 There are other potential steps a person can take to help improve their sleep quality.

-Some people may find success with supplements to help them relax.
-Before taking any OTC sleep aids, including supplements, a person should talk to their doctor about their sleeping issues.
+Some people may find supplements beneficial in helping them relax.
+Before taking any OTC sleep aids, including supplements, it is advised that a person talk with a doctor about their sleeping issues.

-A doctor may be able to recommend additional treatments or help address any underlying condition that may exist.
+A doctor may be able to recommend additional treatments or provide treatment advice to address any underlying condition that may exist.
 They will also be able to identify any potential interactions that may occur with existing medication usage.

-A person may find that adequate exercise, a healthful diet, and reducing stress can all help improve sleep quality.
+A person may find that getting adequate physical activity, eating a healthful diet, and reducing stress can all help improve sleep quality.

 For some people, trazodone may be a safe and effective sleep aid.
-However, drug regulators have not approved it for treating sleep disorders.
+However, the FDA has not approved it for treating sleep disorders.

-Typically, lower doses do not cause side effects, but the risk of these rises as the dosage increases.
+Typically, lower doses of trazodone do not cause side effects, but the risk rises as the dosage increases.

-A person should talk to their doctor about their sleeping issues and discuss all the options to make sure they are taking the best medication for their needs.
+A helpful first step a person can take is talking with their doctor about their sleeping issues.
+Together, they can discuss all the treatment options to make sure they are selecting the best medication for their needs.